American Journal of Case Reports and Clinical Images

 Corresponding Author: Hafsa Khalid, Department of General and Upper Gastrointestinal Surgery, Connolly Hospital Blanchardstown, Dublin, Ireland, ORCID: https://orcid.org/0009-0004-6825-5218

-Citation: Hafsa Khalid, A. Mastrosimone (2026).
-Endosalpingiosis in a Young Woman: A Rare Culprit of Nonspecific Abdominal Pain – A Case Report and Literature Review.
+Citation: Hafsa Khalid, A. Mastrosimone (2026 Endosalpingiosis in a Young Woman: A Rare Cause of Chronic Abdominal Pain – Case Report and Comprehensive Literature Review.
 American J Case Rep Clin Imag.
-2026; April, 4(1),1-3.
+2026; May, 4(1),1-6.

 Copyrights © 2026, Hafsa Khalid, A. Mastrosimone., This article is licensed under the Creative Commons Attribution-Non-Commercial-4.0-International-License-(CCBY-NC) (https://amejcaserepclinimag.com/blogpage/copyright-policy).
 Usage and distribution for commercial purposes require written permission.